Welcome to today's edition of the Rush 24-7 podcast.

 Collective guilt, all the American psychological consequences.

-Oh, yeah, it was like the Oprah show.
+Oh, yeah, it was like the Oprah Show.

-There are all kinds of people that go through circumstances like that that do not become mass murderers, do not become members of a whacked-out, dangerous ideology.
+There are all kinds of people that go through circumstances like that that do not become mass murderers, do not become members of a whacked out, dangerous ideology.

-Even if he got life in prison.
+Masawi feels that he won all the way, even if he got life in prison.

 He played the martyrdom card till his audience nauseated.